skip to content

 The British Heart Foundation has awarded the Cambridge BHF Centre of Research Excellence a further £5M over five years (2024-2029).
 As part of this award, the Centre will be funding a number of non-clinical 3 year PhD Studentships.

-Further information about the Centre themes and lead researchers can be found on our website: www.cardiovascular.cam.ac.uk/research/cambridgecre
+Further information about the Centre themes and lead researchers.

 Applicants should have obtained an honours degree (at least equivalent to a UK 2.1) or a Master’s degree in a scientific discipline that is relevant to the project.
-The Studentship provides a maintenance stipend, University tuition fees at the Home rate, and an amount per year towards other costs (e.g. consumables, animals, travel).
+Each Studentship provides a maintenance stipend, University tuition fees at the Home rate, and an amount per year towards other costs (e.g. consumables, services, travel).
 Applicants must satisfy the University of Cambridge graduate student entrance requirements.

 We connect cardiovascular researchers in Cambridge and beyond.